Computer Science & Engineering Department

 • Spring Break Code-a-thon for Missions

-Taylor’s Roth Center for Missions Computing traveled with five Computer Science & Engineering students to Colorado Springs to participate in the annual “Code-a-thon for Missions” hosted by Lightsys.
+Taylor’s Roth Center for Missions Computing traveled with five Computer Science & Engineering students to Colorado Springs to participate in the annual “Code-a-thon for Missions” hosted by LightSys.

 After a week of hard work, the students presented their projects and handed over the code to the project owner.
 Students shared that the opportunity was challenging, but enriching, and said they were eager to participate again next year.